Zumbergz/BGLPredictor/Lit Review Stuff/Papers found to study.md

 	- RMSE to measure error.
 	- Converts the task into a classification task where the change between the current and future glucose value is split into 256 different categories.
 Preidction results over a 30 minute PH.
 	- Doesn't use many of the fields in the Ohio dataset as they were found to increase variance and reduce performance.
 	- Replaces missing values with first-order interpolation.
-For testing data, first-order extrapolation is taken to ensure the future values are not involved. **The predictions vy extrapolated intervals are ignored to guarantee that the result hs the same length as the CGM testing data when evaluating the performance.**
+For testing data, first-order extrapolation is taken to ensure the future values are not involved. **The predictions of extrapolated intervals are ignored to guarantee that the result has the same length as the CGM testing data when evaluating the performance.**
 	- *Introduces a part of the data with the longest continuous interval from other subjects and combines them into the current subject to form an extended training data.* This strategy keeps 50% of the data as the current subject and the other 5 patients contribute the other half.
 	- Uses a median filter to remove noise at the cost of slightly raising the bias of the model. *This median filter is not used on the testing data*.
 	- Believes the WaveNet model their CNN is based on is more time efficient for training and testing with smaller weights compared with RNNs.